Calling creative businesses in the West of England who are at very early and growth stages.

 Mark Leaver is an independent consultant concentrating on the development of projects combining creative media and digital technologies, with a specific focus on making strategic connections to international markets.
 A senior manager and producer with 25+ years experience across the creative and media industries, working in both commercial business and public sector, two key themes have categorised his career: the combination of content and emerging digital technologies; and the connection of creative business to international markets.

-- Applications for the next programme beginning in Jan 2022 are now open – more details are here.
+Applications for the next programme beginning in Jan 2022 are now open – more details are here.
 Complete the application form linked below and email to email@example.com by Mon 29 Nov at 12:00.